 Understand, we’re still in a very limited launch mode right now when it comes to podcasts on Facebook.
 It’s mobile-only and US-only, so we’re just scratching the surface.
 But, I can think of the numerous targeting audiences and ad types that Facebook could create, and I get super giddy about it.

 What’s funny is that you aren’t technically supposed to run ads to promote Facebook podcast episodes yet.
 I found a workaround, though, by promoting shared clips (read that tutorial here).

 After every episode is published, I share a clip a few hours later and create an ad for that clip.

-Since it will only be seen by people in the US on mobile, I create an ad set with a limited audience of my page followers in the US and only use the mobile news feed placement.
+Since it will only be seen by people in the US on mobile, I create an ad set with a limited This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More of my page followers in the US and only use the mobile news feed A placement is a location where your ad is shown.
+Examples include Facebook's mobile Feed, Messenger, Instagram feed, Audience Network, right-hand column, and more.
+More.
 It’s a reach The campaign is the foundation of your Facebook ad.
-This is where you'll set an advertising objective, which defines what you want your ad to achieve., and I have a Frequency capping allows you to limit the number of times your audience sees your ad during a given window of time. of 1 in 7 days so that you may see one of many different episodes and then won’t see another for several days.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve.
+More, and I have a Frequency capping allows you to limit the number of times your audience sees your ad during a given window of time.
+More of 1 in 7 days so that you may see one of many different episodes and then won’t see another for several days.